runtimeverification/k/k-distribution/INSTALL.md

 The easiest way to test the K package is to copy a K tutorial language and check if you can compile and run an included example.

-1. So, copy the K tutorial to some work directory (e.g. `$HOME/k-tutorial`) from the K distribution root.
+1. Start by copying the K tutorial to some work directory (e.g. `$HOME/k-tutorial`) from the K distribution root.
 Using a Linux package, this command typically will be like:

     ```sh
     $ cp -R /usr/share/kframework/tutorial $HOME/k-tutorial